Cc19245/LVI-SAM-Easyused/README.md

 - We have test  [KAIST Complex Urban Dataset](https://sites.google.com/view/complex-urban-dataset) on "**new**" branch.
 We mainly made two changes:

   - We updated the latest version of LIO-SAM repo code into LVI-SAM, so the system is more robust and can run on KAIST Complex Urban Dataset successfully.
-  - We generate rosbag from the origin KAIST Complex Urban Dataset, and recover the `ring`and `time` fild of the LiDAR pointcloud.
-You can using the ros package in [doc/kaise-help](./doc/kaist-help) to get the rosbag.
+  - We generate rosbag from the origin KAIST Complex Urban Dataset, and recover the `ring`and `time` field of LiDAR pointcloud.
+You can using the ros package in [doc/kaise-help](./doc/kaist-help) to generate rosbags.

 - Test on  KAIST Complex Urban Dataset urban26 sequence.